* Markets expected to be quiet during Chinese holiday

 analyst Wang Tao said.

-With China's financial markets closed from Thursday through
+With China's markets closed through Sunday for the

-Sunday for the Mid-Autumn Festival, physical activity in the
+Mid-Autumn Festival, physical activity in the world's biggest

 India's gold imports fell for a seventh straight month in